Doodlis/techtonic/README.md

 **Create a Form Element**
 - I have struggled to nest text field inside a form element, sipmly because I wrote: "<form action="/submit cat photo"" without > before starting input line.

-**Update**
-- So far, so good.

 **Override Class Declarations by Styling ID Attributes**
 - "#orange-text;
   {color:orange;}"
   I could not understand why this command wasn't overriding class declarations, until I saw my mistake - ";" after "#orange-text" .

+**JavaScript**
+- I have struggled with JavaScript quite a bit.
+At the begginign it was mostly due to such a loose language, it was hard to understantd what is the actual JavaScript syntax, what's just plain English languge that can be anything.